For additional information, read the Nomination Form PDF

 VLR Listing Date 12/12/2019

-In 1851, B. B. Gardner, a farmer, constructed near Boonesville, in Albemarle County, a log cabin on a north-sloping spur in the Blue Ridge Mountains overlooking Blackwell Hollow, where generations of his family had settled.
+In 1851, B. B. Gardner, a farmer, constructed a log cabin near Boonesville, in Albemarle County, on a north-sloping spur in the Blue Ridge Mountains overlooking Blackwell Hollow, where generations of his family had settled.
 The cabin, an I-house, is a rare survivor and unusual in that Gardner built it as a duplex with three floors of living space, achieved with 30-foot white oak logs and stones.
 An uncommon cabin form for its pre-Civil War era, it displays beaded flooring and ceiling joists, and finely crafted interior and exterior stonework in the chimneys.
-The north side chimney, reconstructed in 1985, has a fireplace on the main level, another on the top level; the south side one, of original masonry, also has a hearth on the main floor, the other in the basement.
+The north side chimney, reconstructed in 1985, has a fireplace on the main level, another on the top level; the south side chimney, of original masonry, also has a hearth on the main floor, the other in the basement.
 Sitting on its original foundation, the cabin underwent a major renovation in 1893 and remained occupied until 1964.
-It sat vacant until the current owners started rehabilitating it between 1983 and 1985, respecting its historic fabric while making improvements for livability, guided by county building codes.
+It sat vacant until the current owners started rehabilitating it between 1983 and 1985, respecting its historic fabric while making improvements for livability, guided by Albemarle County’s building codes.
 A now-vanished barn stood about 100 yards west of the dwelling and a historic family graveyard lies about sixty yards north with unmarked headstones and footstones.

 VLR: Virginia Landmarks Register